less/old-lesscss.org/templates/pages/doc.md

       color: #ff0000;
     }

-Less file import statement does not have to be located on top of the style sheet.
-It can be placed also inside rulesets, mixins or other less structures.
+LESS file import statement does not have to be located on top of the style sheet.
+It can be placed also inside rulesets, mixins or other LESS structures.

 Import into ruleset: